MateuszUrb/Paper_world_website/README.md

-## Paper-Worlds simply put is a website where you can find books and read short description
+## Paper-Worlds simply put a website where you can find books and read a short description

-## Website avaliable here:
+## Website available here:
 [Paper World website](https://paperworld.netlify.app/)

 ![](src/github_prototype_png/GH1.png)

-## things used in project:
+## Things used in the project:
-* axios
+* Axios
 * mailgo
 * react-query
 * react-toastify